 Toothbrushes and floss – but not toothpaste

-Ask a local dentist to donated childrens’ floss and toothbrushes, as well as other dental hygiene items.
+Ask a local dentist to donate childrens’ floss and toothbrushes, as well as other dental hygiene items.
 Not toothpaste, though, unless you check with the Operation Christmas Child website for current customs’ regulations.

 The most helpful and informative way to find the best gift ideas for your Operation Christmas Child Shoebox is to volunteer at the warehouse!
 The organization needs volunteers to go through all the shoeboxes and discard inappropriate gifts.
 Volunteering at the Operation Christmas Child Shoebox warehouse will give you a great idea on how to fill your box with the right gifts.
 It’s also a fantastic family or small group volunteer experience.

 Last year we sent a sparkly pink shoe keychain, which part of me balked at because it doesn’t seem like a practical or creative gift idea for an Operation Christmas Child shoebox.
 It was glitzy and glimmery…which is why my Little Sister loved it.
 And so might a child overseas.

 This year I’d send a Hope Keychain with Flower Charm.
 Twelve year old girls aren’t practical, and they need flowers and hope!
 This keychain says “May the God of Hope Fill You With All Joy and Peace” from Romans 15:13.

 Headbands and nail polish

 When I visited the kids in orphanages in Africa, the girls loved when I painted their fingernails.
 Their faces lit up; they were mesmerized by the idea of paint on their fingers.
 Last year my Little Sister and I bought nail polish gifts for our Operation Christmas Child Shoebox, but I wouldn’t do it again.
-The shoeboxes can’t include liquid…but you can still send nail art, though.
-The Creativity for Kids Glitter Nail Art isn’t the most educational or practical Operation Christmas Child idea, but girls do love nail polish.
+The shoeboxes can’t include liquid…but you can still send nail art!

+The Creativity for Kids Glitter Nail Art isn’t the most educational or practical Operation Christmas Child Shoebox gift idea, but girls do love nail polish.
 My Little Sister and I also decided to include a couple of elastic headbands with small silver decorations.